Data Processing Agreement (DPA) — AIOrouter

 |---|---|---|

 Outbound data: Prompt content is forwarded to the selected AI model provider's API endpoint (located in China or the United States, depending on the model).
-Before forwarding, all detected Personal Information (SIN, credit card numbers, health card numbers, email addresses, phone numbers, names, street addresses) is automatically redacted by the PII Scrubber.
+Before forwarding, AIOrouter applies privacy filtering and data minimization intended to reduce exposure of sensitive Personal Data.

 4. Sub-Processors